 Conclusion

-Removing the bowl from the degu allows to put back in place a food seeking behavior, which occupies the majority of the time of the degus in the wild.
-It also allows to limit some stereotyped behaviors, or even to stop them completely, as for the “barbering” (hair pulling).
+Removing the bowl from the degu allows to put back in place a food-seeking behavior, which occupies the majority of the time of the degus in the wild.
+It also allows to limit some stereotyped behaviors, or even stop them completely, such as for “barbering” (hair pulling).

-The bowl is not an essential accessory, it is even an accessory which can create troubles or problems of understanding within the groups of Octodon degus.
+The bowl is not an essential accessory, it is even an accessory that can create troubles or problems of understanding within the groups of Octodon degus.

 Sources

-1. Seasonal Changes in the Time Budget of Degus, Octodon degus[]
+- Seasonal Changes in the Time Budget of Degus, Octodon degus[↩]

-2. Stereotypies in captive bred animals: a literature review[]
+- Stereotypies in captive bred animals: a literature review[↩]